PaddlePaddle/Serving/doc/COMPILE.md

 - cmake：3.2.2 and later
 - python：2.7.2 and later

-It is recommended to use Docker to prepare the compilation environment for the Paddle service: [CPU Dockerfile.devel](../tools/Dockerfile.devel), [GPU Dockerfile.gpu.devel](../tools/Dockerfile.gpu.devel)
+It is recommended to use Docker for compilation.
+We have prepared the Paddle Serving compilation environment for you:

+- CPU: `hub.baidubce.com/paddlepaddle/serving:0.2.0-devel`，dockerfile: [Dockerfile.devel](../tools/Dockerfile.devel)
+- GPU: `hub.baidubce.com/paddlepaddle/serving:0.2.0-gpu-devel`，dockerfile: [Dockerfile.gpu.devel](../tools/Dockerfile.gpu.devel)

+This document will take Python2 as an example to show how to compile Paddle Serving.
+If you want to compile with Python 3, just adjust the python options of cmake.

 ## Get Code